-A variety of dressings is available for the treatment of partial thickness wounds but none has strong evidence supporting their beneficial effect on healing.
+A variety of dressings is available for the treatment of partial-thickness wounds, but none has strong evidence supporting their beneficial effect on healing.
 This may be due to variation in the type and depth of wounds in clinical studies.
-A standardized porcine wound model is therefore used in this study to compare three dressings commonly used in burn centers.
-Partial thickness scalds were made on the flanks of pigs.
-Wounds were treated with SSD (flammazine), a hydrofibre dressing or glycerol preserved pig skin.
+The aim of this study was to use a standardized porcine wound model to compare three dressings commonly used in burn centers for partial-thickness burns.
+Partial-thickness scalds were made on the flanks of pigs.
+Wounds were treated with silver sulfadiazine (SSD, flammazine), a hydrofiber dressing, or glycerol-preserved allogeneic (pig) skin.
 The healing process was monitored for 8 weeks.
-Macroscopic parameters were the itch behaviour, cosmetic appearance of the scars and contraction.
-Microscopic parameters were the inflammatory response, myofibroblast influx and the numbers of nerves.
-All wounds were closed at day 14 and wound infection did not occur.
-Treatment with SSD resulted in significant more wound contraction compared to treatment with glycerol preserved pig skin.
-Animals treated with SSD suffered more from itch (scratching) during the first 2 weeks after wounding.
-The number of nerves in healing wounds of these animals was significantly higher compared to the other 2 groups.
-We did not observe differences in the inflammatory respons or myofibroblast differentiation.
-In our standardized porcine partial thickness wound model, treatment with SSD resulted in less favourable wound healing.
-Compared to treatment with glycerol preserved allogeneic skin, SSD resulted in more contraction.
-The higher numbers of nerves may indicate that outgrowth of nerves is faster in wounds treated with SSD.
+Macroscopic parameters were the itching behavior, the cosmetic appearance of the scars, and contraction.
+Microscopic parameters were the inflammatory response, myofibroblast influx, and the numbers of nerves.
+All wounds were closed on day 14 and wound infection did not occur.
+Treatment with SSD resulted in significantly more wound contraction compared to treatment with glycerol-preserved pig skin.
+Animals treated with SSD suffered more from itching (scratching) during the first 2 weeks after wounding.
+The number of nerves in healing wounds of these animals was significantly higher compared to wounds treated with hydrofiber dressing or allogeneic skin.
+In our standardized porcine partial-thickness wound model, treatment with SSD resulted in less favorable wound healing.
+Compared to treatment with glycerol-preserved allogeneic skin, SSD resulted in more contraction.